 The core idea behind the mini-habits concept is that you can build a major habit by thinking small enough to get started.
 Most people don’t need motivation to do one pushup, so it’s easy to get started.
 And once you get going, you’ll find it’s easy to keep at it.

-Remember, changing a habit is never an all-or-nothing process.
-Don’t straitjacket yourself by a “this time or no other time” dictum.
+Changing a habit is never an all-or-nothing process.
+Remember to not straitjacket yourself with a “this time or no other time” dictum.
 You are not changing a habit; you’re actually replacing it with a bunch of serially arranged small rituals.

 To do this, install a habit tracker on your smartphone.
 There are many; check your app store.
 You could also easily do this with a simple paper calendar.

 Once you change yourself for the better, you don’t have to forage for an excuse while trying to draw sympathy from the hapless ones you made to wait.
-You don’t any more have to start a conversation with a lurking sense of shame or fear due to the annoyance you caused those waiting for you.
+You no longer have to start a conversation with a lurking sense of shame or fear due to the annoyance you caused those waiting for you.

 • • •